visualpharm/Lunacy/docs/index.md

   <summary>
    <strong>Licensing</strong>
   </summary>

+ Paid and free of charge options are available to our clients.

  ### PAID option

 Paid option means you have to buy an access token, a short string code that you embed into your requests to both searching and retrieval engines.
 Exactly the same token is used to access both engines.